Equal Opportunity Policy

 Caroline D. Gentile Hall

 The newest building on campus, the Caroline D. Gentile Hall was completed in January 2006.
-The facility houses a multi-purpose gymnasium for basketball, tennis, volleyball, badminton; a 37-foot climbing wall; an elevated track; state-of-the-art fitness center; and a six-lane 25-yard swimming pool with a one-meter diving board.
+The facility houses a multi-purpose gymnasium for basketball, tennis, volleyball, and badminton; a 37-foot climbing wall; an elevated track; a state-of-the-art fitness center; and a six-lane 25-yard swimming pool with a one-meter diving board.
 The facility is used as a classroom space for physical education, athletic training, and recreation courses as well as a fitness/recreational space for students and the public.
-Students taking nine credit hours or more will be charged a fee.
+Matriculated students have free access, all other students are charged a fee.

 The central dining facility seats 300 and operates a grill, serving lines and a salad bar.
 The dining area may be reached through the Campus Center by way of the grand staircase or elevator.
-The Bookstore, Campus Mailroom and Switchboard, are located on the first floor of Kelley Commons.
+The Admissions Office, Campus Mailroom, and Switchboard are located on the first floor of Kelley Commons.

 Learning Commons (Tutoring and Writing Center)

 Student Support Services, in conjunction with the Learning Commons, offers subject area tutoring and writing assistance to all students for all UMPI courses via professional and peer tutors, individually and in small groups.
 If you are interested in receiving tutoring and/or writing assistance, please contact (207) 768-9611, or stop by the 1st floor of the CIL.

 Preble Hall, which is handicapped-accessible, is the major administrative building on campus.
 Offices located here include the President’s/Provost’s Office, Academic Affairs, University Advancement Office, Advising, Human Resources, University Services, Student Financial Services, Registrar’s Office, Upward Bound, Marketing & Communications.